kanopi/kanopi-components/Readme.md

 **Namespace**: `Kanopi\Components\Logger`

 `ILogger` is the interface to wrap and proxy different logging methods.
+Use a Multiplex to log to more than one Logger target at once.

 ### Model